 When the baseline rates go up, mortgage rates tend to go up for everyone.
 Not only that, but the baseline rates are tied to bonds like the 10-year U.S. Treasury, which fluctuates when it’s traded.
 If there’s enough movement in the market, lenders may have to make rate changes multiple times a day.

 It’s especially important to be aware of right now because the Fed has sent signals that it’s strongly considering raising short-term interest rates from their current near-zero levels at its next meeting on December 16.
 When this happens, it’ll have a ripple effect throughout the bond market and will (probably) raise mortgage rates.

 Here’s the good news: You can lock in your interest rate for a period of time when you’re ready to purchase or refinance.
 During this period, you’re immune from interest rate changes.
 Sure, rates could go down.
 They could also go up.

 It’s important to take the step of locking in when you see a rate you’re comfortable with.
 You really don’t want to get caught with a higher rate by waiting too long.

 Another thing that’s really important to know regarding your rate is whether it’s fixed or adjustable.

 Fixed rates remain the same for the life of the mortgage.
-The rates of adjustable-rate mortgages (also referred to as ARMs) remain fixed for a period of time – for example, 5 or 10 years – and are adjusted annually based on market rates after that.
+The rates of adjustable-rate mortgages (also referred to as ARMs) remain fixed for a period of time – for example, 7 or 10 years – and are adjusted every six months based on market rates after that.